bwentwor/geospatial/ts_geospatial.md

-If you have more than one applications bound to the same service instance, another application may have added these regions.
+If you bind more than one application to the same service instance, another application might add these regions.
 {:shortdesc}

-When you view your {{site.data.keyword.geospatialshort_Geospatial}} instance on the service administration dashboard, you see that it is monitoring more regions than you specified in one of your apps.
+When you view your {{site.data.keyword.geospatialshort_Geospatial}} instance on the service administration dashboard, you see that it is monitoring more regions than the ones you specified in one of your apps.
 {: tsSymptoms}

 A single instance of {{site.data.keyword.geospatialshort_Geospatial}} monitors the regions of all apps that are bound to it.
-This means that when you view your service administration dashboard, you will see information for the regions specified by all of your apps.
+This means that when you view your service administration dashboard, you see information for the regions that are specified by all of your apps.
 {: tsCauses}

 To stop {{site.data.keyword.geospatialshort_Geospatial}} from monitoring certain regions: